Introduction

 Here you will learn how you make the API requests using JavaScript and XMLHttpRequest - also known as AJAX - to build web clients for player management operations

-Because the Player Management API is CORS-enabled and allows basic authentication using your Brightcove login credentials, it is possible to make API requests directly from a web page, as we do in Player Management API samples.
-Brightcove's other RESTful APIs require authentication via OAuth.
-Since the API used to retrieve access tokens is not CORS-enabled (nor are the APIs themselves), you must make requests through a server-side app.
+The Player Management API requires authentication via OAuth.
+Since the OAuth API is not CORS-enabled, you must make requests through a server-side app (proxy).
 See Using the REST APIs for a guide to building hybrid apps with a web UI and proxy to access the REST APIs.
-This is the approach we recommend for apps using the Player Management API in production as well, because it is more secure, sending no credentials over HTTP connections.
+This is the recommended approach for production apps using the Player Management API, as it is more secure.

 AJAX